-90% of ransomware breaches come from innocent-looking emails that have dangerous links or file attachments, and many are so-called "zero-day" variants that elude detection by legacy signature-matching antivirus (AV) filters.
-Although user education and frontline identification are important to protect against ransomware attacks, leading practices dictate that you assume some attacks will inevitably succeed and that you put in place a solid backup solution that permits you to restore files and services quickly with minimal damage.
+90% of crypto-ransomware breaches come from innocuous-seeming emails that have malicious links or attachments, and a high percentage are so-called "zero-day" attacks that can escape the defenses of traditional signature-matching antivirus filters.
+While user education and up-front detection are critical to defend against ransomware, leading practices demand that you expect that some malware will inevitably succeed and that you implement a strong backup solution that allows you to repair the damage rapidly with minimal damage.

-Progent's ProSight Ransomware Preparedness Report is an ultra-affordable service centered around a remote interview with a Progent security consultant skilled in ransomware protection and repair.
-In the course of this interview Progent will collaborate directly with your Columbus IT managers to gather pertinent data about your security configuration and backup environment.
-Progent will utilize this data to create a Basic Security and Best Practices Assessment documenting how to adhere to leading practices for implementing and administering your cybersecurity and backup systems to block or clean up after a ransomware assault.
+Progent's ProSight Ransomware Vulnerability Assessment is a low-cost service built around an online discussion with a Progent cybersecurity expert skilled in ransomware protection and recovery.
+During this interview Progent will work with your Columbus IT managers to gather critical data concerning your cybersecurity posture and backup environment.
+Progent will use this information to create a Basic Security and Best Practices Assessment documenting how to adhere to leading practices for implementing and administering your cybersecurity and backup systems to block or clean up after a ransomware attack.

 Progent's Basic Security and Best Practices Assessment highlights key issues associated with crypto-ransomware defense and restoration recovery.
 The report covers: